FAQs

 How Does BillWill Planner Work

-Your Legacy Contact is someone you trust to begin the process of dealing with your bills after your death or incapacity.
-If you have a will, we recommend making your nominated executor / power of attorney your Legacy Contact.
-That way, after your death or incapacity, they can easily confirm or update your instructions in line with your estate processes.
-If your Legacy Contact is not your executor / power of attorney, your Legacy Contact simply provides the contact details of your executor / power of attorney, who provides legal instructions for managing your bills and subscriptions.
+Your Legacy Contact is the trusted person who helps initiate the process of managing your estate after your death or incapacity.
+If you have a will, we recommend nominating your executor or power of attorney as your Legacy Contact so they can easily confirm or update your instructions in line with your estate plan.
+If your Legacy Contact is not your executor or power of attorney, they simply provide the contact details of the person who holds that legal authority, ensuring your bills and subscriptions are managed correctly.

 How Does BillWill Concierge Work